Ruekompa/owlphabet/README.md

 Try rake routes to see a list of URLS, or checkout the config/routes.rb file to see option.
 Not everything has a button yet!

+## Committing
+Please try to commit changes to owlphabet-dev branch.